-- If their profile is visible, you will see a message saying they have blocked you.
+- If their profile is visible, tap on it, and you will see a message saying they have blocked you.

-- If their profile is not searchable, chances are that you’ve already been blocked, explaining why you can’t search and find their Twitter account.
+- If their profile is not searchable, chances are you’ve already been blocked; explaining why you can’t search and find their Twitter account.

-There is nothing you can do when someone blocks you on Twitter unless you contact them using other platforms and find out why they have blocked you on Twitter.
+You can do nothing when someone blocks you on Twitter unless you contact them using other platforms and find out why they have blocked you on Twitter.

 Blocking Twitter accounts is not a new thing.

 Many people often realize they have been blocked, and you, too, could have your list of blocked accounts for various reasons.